EdBarrancos/Julia-Object-System-PAVA/README.md

 ### Doubts

-- What should be the result of `class_of(class_of(draw))`?
+- [x] What should be the result of `class_of(class_of(draw))`?
+  - Class
-- Check if `class_of` is correctly implemented
+- [ ] Check if `class_of` is correctly implemented
-- What should appear if someone tries to call an instance as if it was a function?
+- [x] What should appear if someone tries to call an instance as if it was a function?
+  - We do not need to worry about it too much.
+But, currently, we are throwing a "Not a function" error, which is fine
-- Do Generic Functions and MultiMethods have super classes?
+- [x] Do Generic Functions and MultiMethods have super classes?
 Top?
+  - No need.
+At best Object

 ### Current State